-The Burlington Arts and Culture Fund (BACF) grant program is now closed and will be offered again in January 2025.
-Please subscribe to this page and watch our news and notices for updates.
+The Burlington Arts and Culture Fund (BACF) grant program is closed and will be offered again in January 2026.
+Please subscribe to this page and watch our news and notices for updates on when we will accept applications for 2026 and how to apply.

 The Burlington Arts and Culture Fund (BACF) provides grants to local artists, multicultural groups and arts and cultural organizations to: